 We are especially interested in technological transitions in energy systems and understanding the vulnerability of energy systems to extreme events and deliberate attacks.
-Much of our work is ultimately aimed at supporting real-world decision-making regarding management of/ investment in energy infrastructure, and we frequently interact with and collaborate with actual stakeholders (e.g., electric power utilities).
+Much of our work is ultimately aimed at supporting real-world decision-making regarding management of/ investment in energy infrastructure, and we frequently interact with and collaborate with actual stakeholders (e.g., electric power utilities, regulators).
 Students in our group gain modeling and analytical skills and sector-specific knowledge– as well as a professional network spanning academia, government, and the private sector– that they can leverage to pursue a range of post-graduate employment opportunities.

 Interested in joining?